sunnystormy/Lcode/README.md

 # Lcode
-L(ibre)code is an IDE for macOS that allows users to easily develop Swift applications.
+L(ibre)code is an IDE that will allow users to easily develop Swift applications.
+It is currently under development and not yet ready for the public.
 This project is licensed under version 3 of the GNU General Public License.